pydanny/pydanny-event-notes/WomenInEngineering/jpl.rst

 by Nagin Cox

 * Cornell University, Robotics & Psychology
-* Joined the airforce
+* Joined the US Air Force
 * Wanted to be part of JPL since she was 14
-* Been involved in Galileo, Spirit, Curiosity, and Opportinity
+* Been involved in Galileo, Spirit, Curiosity, and Opportunity

 Full bio of speaker
 ===================